Multiscale Simulations of Complex Systems by Learning their Effective Dynamics: Results

-Regarding the hyperparameters of LED, we tune them based on a grid search reported in~\Cref{app:sec:ad1d:hyperparams}.
-The inputs to the network are scaled to $[0,1]$, while adding noise in the input did not improve performance for this case.
-Performance is measured in terms of the maximum data likelihood of the MD autoencoder, and the minimum root mean square error for the RNN part, which are trained independently.
-The autoencoder with the highest likelihood from our grid search, turned out to be a VAE, with a permutation invariant input layer (function $\phi$ in~\Cref{fig:permInvLayer}) consisting of $5$ residual layers of $100$ nodes and $\tanh$ activation, mapping to a permutation invariant latent space of dimension $M=200$ with mean feature function, with an additional residual autoencoder (modeling function $g$ in~\Cref{fig:permInvLayer}) with $5$ layers of $100$ hidden nodes each and $\tanh$ activation, reducing the dimensionality to a latent space of dimension $d_{\bmz}=1$.
-Finally, the decoder is composed of $5$ additional residual layers of $100$ size each, and a mixture density output layer, with $50$ hidden units, and $4$ kernels outputting the parameters for the mixture coefficients, the means, and the covariance matrices of the $4$ kernels.
-A configuration can be sampled in a trivial way from this representation.
-Regarding the RNN part of LED, a stateful LSTM with 1 layer of $100$ nodes trained with a BBTT truncated length of $100$ exhibited the lowest validation error.
+The particles concentrate on a few ``meta-stable'' states, and transition between them, suggesting that the collective dynamics can be captured by a few latent variables.
+It is not straightforward, however, to determine a-priori the number of these states and the patterns of collective motion.
+LED unravels this information and provides a computationally efficient multiscale model to approximate the system dynamics.
+An AE with a permutation invariant input layer with a latent dimension $d_{\bm{z}}$, an MD decoder and a stateful LSTM-RNN are employed to learn and forecast the dynamics on the low-dimensional manifold.

-In the following, we employ LED to perform multiscale forecasting switching between propagation of the latent dynamics for $T_{m}=450$ and evolution of the particle dynamics for $T_{\mu}=50$, leading to a multiscale ratio of $\rho=T_{m}/T_{\mu}=9$.
-The initial warm-up period of LED is $T_{warm}=60$.
-The iterative propagation on the test set is plotted in~\Cref{fig:app:AD-1D:multiscale_forecasting_micro_100_macro_900_test_2780_density_contour}.
-We observe that by switching to the particle configuration and evolving the dynamics, we alleviate the iterative error propagation, at the additional cost of propagating the original system dynamics (Brownian motion of the $N=1000$ particles) for $10\%$ of the total time.
-The statistics of the system are captured well as demonstrated by the low error on the L1-Histogram error, the mean (M1) and variance (M2) of the particles.
-For a more detailed statistical analysis of the effectiveness of the proposed approach in modeling the dynamics of the Advection-Diffusion system, please refer to~\Cref{app:sec:ad1d:statanal}.
+In this case, the latent dimension of LED is tuned to $d_{\bmz}=8$ based on the log-likelihood on the validation data.
+Reducing the latent dimension further, caused a decrease in the validation log-likelihood loss, while increasing the latent dimension did not lead to any significant improvement.
+Regarding the rest of the LED hyper-parameters, the $\phi$ function consists of $3 \times 50$ layers and $\tanh$ activation, the permutation invariant space has dimension $M=100$ with mean feature function, and the decoder $g$ consists of a network with $3 \times 50$ layers and $\tanh$ activation, reducing the dimensionality to the desired latent state of dimension $d_{\bmz}=8$.
+The decoder is composed of $3\times50$ layers, and a mixture density output layer, with $25$ hidden units, and $5$ kernels outputting the parameters for the mixture coefficients, the means, and the covariance matrices of the $5$ kernels.
+The RNN propagating the dynamics in the latent space, is composed of one stateful LSTM layer with $25$ nodes and was trained with BBTT with a sequence length of $100$.